Swimming & Diving

-Skinner came to the Hokies after serving four years as the director of competitive swimming at the College of William & Mary.
-In his last season, he coached the Tribe women to a second place finish at the ECACs, while the men came in fourth out of 40 teams.
-Skinner was named ECAC Coach of the Year.
+Skinner began his career with the Hokies after serving four years as the director of competitive swimming at the College of William & Mary.
+In his last season, he coached the Tribe women to a second-place finish at the ECACs, while the men came in fourth out of 40 teams, and Skinner was named ECAC Coach of the Year.
 The women's team finished in the top 12 at the ECAC event during each of Skinner's four seasons.
-During Skinner's tenure, both the men's and women's squads were named Academic All-America Teams four straight years.
+During Skinner's tenure, both the men's and women's squads were named Academic All-America teams four straight years.

 Before his stint at William & Mary, Skinner was the head coach and aquatics director at Central Connecticut State University for four seasons.